Monthly Archives: March 2011

 Born in Habbania, al-Anbar Province, on October 23, 1950, Dr. Donny George developed a relationship with the landscape of Iraq as a youth that inspired a lifetime of study of ancient cultures as both a scholar and archaeologist that has motivated colleagues around the world for more than three decades.

-While pursuing his undergraduate and graduate studies at the University of Baghdad, where he received his M.A. ...(MORE ...)
+While pursuing his undergraduate and graduate studies at the University of Baghdad, where he received his M.A. in Archaeology ...(MORE ...)

 The curious case of St Louis Art Museum vs the United States

 In a highly unusual legal maneuver by a U.S. museum seeking to retain recent acquisition, the St. Louis Museum of Art (SLAM) filed a complaint in federal district court on February 15, 2011 asking for a declaratory judgment to prevent federal authorities from seizing a 19th Dynasty Egyptian mask popularly known as Ka-Nefer-Nefer.
 Attorney Ricardo St. Hilaire has posted a helpful summary of SLAM’s complaint and legal arguments, in which he points out important ownership information that is missing from SLAM’s complaint.
 According to St. Hilaire, “the museum essentially argues that the US government cannot legally take the mask because the statute of limitations has run out and because there is no reason to believe that the mask is Egyptian property or that it was illegally stolen or smuggled into the United States.”
-Looting Matters also discusses the complaint and questions whether SLAM is adhering to the American Association of Museum Directors‘ Code ...(MORE ...)
+Looting Matters also discusses the complaint and questions whether SLAM is adhering to the American Association of Museum Directors‘ Code of Ethics, which says “A ...(MORE ...)